Antonyeaster/deathly-wise-wizards/README.md

 ![Page Load Modal](/documentation/design/page-load-modal.png)

-* The title name is a clear indication of the type of theme
+* The title is a clear indication of the theme that the game will have
 * The bright border and darkened background bring the user's focus directly to the modal